dmo2118/b_cos/README.md

-`dest_width` and `dest_height` must both be integers greater than 0. `radius` is the number of neighboring pixels covered by the kernel (try `2`) — larger gives rounder features, but it has more ringing artifacts, and it's slower to run.
+`dest_width` and `dest_height` must both be integers greater than 0. `radius` is the number of neighboring pixels covered by the kernel (try `2`) — larger gives rounder features, but it has more ringing artifacts, and it's somewhat slower to run.

 ## Examples